CyberwizD/Sentinel-Go/README.md

 # Sentinel-Go

-⚡ A lightweight and fast **Web API Security Scanner** built in **Go**.
+⚡ A lightweight and fast **Web API Request Security Scanner** built in **Go**.
 It helps you quickly identify common API security misconfigurations and weaknesses such as missing HTTPS, missing security headers, server information leaks, and basic injection vulnerabilities.

 ---